gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 Re-Run the command to list the topics.
 You should see the new topic you have just created.

+With the Kafka installation we use for this course, a topic always has to be created before it can be used.
+This is due to the parameter `auto.create.topics.enable` which is set to `false` in the configuration of each broker in the `docker-compose.yml`.

 ### Describe a Topic

+You can get information on a given topic by using the `--describe` option.
+An other alternative way is to use Kafka Manager, which is also started with the platform and demonstrated later in this workshop.

 ```
 kafka-topics --describe --zookeeper zookeeper-1:2181 --topic test-topic
 ```

+and you should get an output similar to the one shown below:

 ```
 Topic:test-topic	PartitionCount:6	ReplicationFactor:2	Configs: